Bitbitbet/Bitbitbet.github.io/gtk-rs.md

 }
 ```

-The list of objects and interfaces inside `@extends` and `@implements` could be referenced at documentation of the direct parent.
-For example, list of objects and interfaces that `adw::ApplicationWindow` has is documented at [here](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1.0/class.ApplicationWindow.html#hierarchy).
-So to make our CustomGObject extend `adw::ApplicationWindow`, it should be defined like this:
+The list of objects and interfaces that should be specified inside `@extends` and `@implements` are documented at the official documentation of the direct parent.
+For example, list of objects and interfaces that `adw::ApplicationWindow` has is documented [here](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1.0/class.ApplicationWindow.html#hierarchy).
+So here's how to make our CustomGObject extend `adw::ApplicationWindow`:
 ```rust
 glib::wrapper! {
     pub struct CustomGObject(ObjectSubclass<custom_gobject_imp::CustomGObjectImp>)